mprinc/TypeScript-Website/packages/documentation/copy/en/project-config/Project References.md

  > tsc -b foo/prd.tsconfig.json bar  # Use foo/prd.tsconfig.json and bar/tsconfig.json
 ```

-Don't worry about ordering the files you pass on the commandline - `tsc` will re-order them if needed so that dependencies are always built first.
+Don't worry about ordering the files you pass on the commandline - `tsc` will <span class='important'>re-order them if needed so that dependencies are always built first</span>.

 There are also some flags specific to `tsc -b`: